 People who believe the Courts are a bunch of judges who let the criminals go free for the slightest technicality, have no concept of reality.
 In fact, most people don’t have a clue as to what Constitutional rights they have, or, in many situations, what Constitutional rights they used to have.
 For example, most people believe that when the police arrest you, that they are somehow obligated to read you your Miranda warnings.
 They aren’t, and they usually don’t.; especially when the witnessed or participated in the event that they are calling a crime.
 All that Miranda v.
 Arizona, 384 U.S. 436 (1966) stands for, is the proposition that after you’re in police custody (i.e. arrested), that any statement that you make to the police in response to custodial police interrogation, cannot be introduced into evidence against you at your criminal trial, unless you were first advised of your right to counsel (under the Sixth Amendment to the United States Constitution) and your right against self-incrimination (under the Fifth Amendment to the United States Constitution.)
 However, if you take the witness stand and testify at your criminal trial, statements made by you that were obtained in violation of Miranda can then be introduced against you, because the exclusionary rule is not a license to lie

 In Federal and in California criminal cases (and, in reality, every other appellate court in the United States), the Appellate Courts very often distort and pervert the contours the protections provided to us in the United States Constitution, by simply stating that the Constitution doesn’t prohibit a particular form of government conduct.
 They do this so they don’t have to exclude evidence in a criminal trial; evidence that will often prove the defendant’s guilt, and without which, the government had no case.
 This, unfortunately, is the unintended consequence of the exclusionary rule; the rule created by the United States Supreme Court, to curb unlawful police conduct that results in the police illegally obtaining evidence, in Weeks v.
 United States 245 U.S. 618 (1918) (exclusion of illegally obtained evidence in federal court criminal trials) and Mapp v.
 Ohio, 367 U.S. 643 (1961) (exclusion of illegally obtained evidence in state court criminal trials.)
-When Judges are faced with a choice of either excluding incriminating evidence at criminal trial because it was obtained in violation of the Federal Constitution, or simply re-characterizing and deliberately misinterpreting what the contours of those protections are, many many times, the Courts will choose perverting our Constitutional protections.
-In other words, Appellate Court Judges often “change” (by judicial fiat)the protections of the Constitutional provision at issue, to let the evidence in.
-Although this may be just wonderful for convicting the guilty, the consequences of reducing the protections afforded to all persons under a particular Constitutional provision undermines the liberty interests of the rest of us innocent people:

-order to convenience the guilty but to protect the innocent.
+“By the Bill of Rights the founders of this country subordinated police action to legal restraints, not in order to convenience the guilty but to protect the innocent.
 Nor did they provide that only the innocent may appeal to these safeguards.
 They knew too well that the successful prosecution of the guilty does not require jeopardy to the innocent.
 The knock at the door under the guise of a warrant of arrest for a venial or spurious offense was not unknown to them.
 Compare the statement in Weeks v.
 United States, 232 U.S. 383, 390, 34 S.Ct.
 341, 343, that searches and seizures had been made under general warrants in England ‘in support of charges, real or imaginary.’
 We have had grim reminders in our day of their experience.
 Arrest under a warrant for a minor or a trumped-up charge has been familiar practice in the past, is a commonplace in the police state of today, and too well-known in this country.
 See Lanzetta v.
 New Jersey, 306 U.S. 451, 59 S.Ct.
 618, 83 L.Ed.
 888.

 The federal statute that persons in the United States use every day to sue police officers and other persons acting under the color of law, is “The Ku Klux Klan Act of 1871″; 42 U.S.C. § 1983.

 In the years after the Civil War, the South began to see the emergence of white terrorist groups.
 These organizations of composed mostly of veterans still aspring to the goals of the Confederacy and their own Southern heritage, brought terror to freed blacks who looked to participate in the community as well as to their white allies.
 The Ku Klux Klan Act of 1871 was Congress’ attempt to put an end to the policies of terrorism, intimidation, and violence that the Klan, the Knights of the White Camelia, and the Jayhawkers had been using.
 The law unfortunately failed to eradicate the Klan or abolish the continued use of fear tactics and brutality against blacks and supportive whites.